networksforchange/kadira/README.md

 ## Kadira - Performance Monitoring for Meteor
 This project is based on the [Kadira](https://github.com/meteorhacks/kadira) without jQuery dependency.

-If you are looking for the kadira server, take a look at [meteor apm server](https://github.com/lmachens/meteor-apm-server).
+If you are looking for the kadira server, take a look at [meteor apm server](https://github.com/networksforchange/meteor-apm-server).

 ### Getting started

 1. Create an account in Meteor APM or Kadira
 2. From the UI, create an app.
 You'll get an `AppId` and an `AppSecret`.
-3. Run `meteor add lmachens:kadira` in your project
+3. Run `meteor add networksforchange:kadira` in your project
 4. Configure your Meteor app with the `AppId` and `AppSecret` by adding the following code snippet to a `server/kadira.js` file:

 ```js